Our Program Has Local Roots:

 Plant Healer — a quarterly herbalism journal published out of New Mexico by Kiva Rose and Jesse Wolf Hardin.
 Offering a multitude of herbal articles, formulas, and art work by herbalists from all over the country including regularly appearing essays and photography from Albuquerque Herbalism Instructor Dara Saville.
 Dara is also an instructor at the annual Plant Healer Conference ~

 University of New Mexico Continuing Education–furthering the education of our community with a wide range of classes and programs.
 Albuquerque Herbalism offers ongoing classes in the Holistic Health Program.
 See the listing of Dara’s current semester UNM classes here.

 Native Plant Society of New Mexico: a non-profit organization that strives to educate the public about native plants.
-The state organization supports The Yerba Mansa Project with a grant awarded in 2017 and our Albuquerque Chapter has also hosted Dara’s free lectures Medicinal Plants of Central New Mexico (2016) and The Yerba Mansa Project: Community-Driven Restoration in the Bosque (2017) as well as ongoing free plant walks.
+The state organization supports The Yerba Mansa Project with a grant awarded in 2017.
+Our Albuquerque Chapter has also hosted Dara’s free lectures Medicinal Plants of Central New Mexico (2016) and The Yerba Mansa Project: Community-Driven Restoration in the Bosque (2017) as well as ongoing free plant walks.